-On April 28, 2015, the Company released the highlights of its 2015 Feasibility Study ("2015 FS"), with the NI 43-101 technical report filed on SEDAR on June 10, 2015.
-However, as a result of the resource revision released on August 22, 2016, the Company withdrew the 2015 FS and it can no longer be relied upon until the resource, reserves and 2015 FS have been updated and released in Q2 2017.
+On April 28, 2015, the Company released the highlights of its 2015 Feasibility Study ("2015 FS") on the Bomboré project, with the NI 43-101 technical report filed on SEDAR on June 10, 2015.
+However, as a result of the resource revision released on August 22, 2016, the Company withdrew the 2015 FS and it can no longer be relied upon until the resource, reserves and 2015 FS have been updated.
+The Company anticipates releasing an updated FS and mineral reserve statement by the end of Q2 2018 and an updated Bomboré mineral resource in Q3 2018 that includes the drilling completed in 2017.

-The Company completed the various technical studies including the preliminary versions of the ESIA and RAP reports during H1 2015.
+The Company completed various technical studies including the preliminary versions of the ESIA and RAP reports during H1 2015.
 Based on these studies and reports, the Company applied for a mining permit on May 25, 2015.
-One impact caused by the project is the resettlement of the population living on the project site (609 traditional families and 1,360 households from artisan gold miners) and the expropriation of 700 ha of agricultural land.
-The Company has identified potential resettlement areas for each of the communities impacted by the project and has mandated Socrege, BEGE and WSP to manage and complete the RAP and ESIA reports, which were submitted to the Ministry of Environment in September 2015.
+Two impacts caused by the project are the resettlement of the population living on the project site (609 traditional families and 1,360 households from artisan gold miners) and the expropriation of 700 ha of agricultural land.
+The Company identified potential resettlement areas for each of the communities impacted by the project and mandated Socrege, BEGE and WSP to manage and complete the RAP and ESIA reports, which were submitted to the Ministry of Environment in September 2015.

 The 2015 FS site plan layout, ESIA and RAP were presented to the local population in Q2 2015.
 The RAP negotiations were concluded with all representatives for the first stage of resettlement and the list of goods and families eligible for compensation under the RAP was validated for all three phases of resettlement during Q2 2015.
-In July, signed protocols agreeing to relocation in future years were obtained for Stages 2 and 3 impacted communities to complete the process for all stakeholders.
-On September 16, 2015, the Company announced it had submitted an updated RAP and ESIA to the Ministry of Environment based on the signed resettlement protocols with all of the communities impacted by the development of the project, including the artisan gold miners.
+In July 2015, signed protocols were obtained agreeing the relocation in future years for the Stage 2 and Stage 3 impacted communities which will complete the process for all stakeholders.
+On September 16, 2015, the Company announced it had submitted an updated RAP and ESIA to the Ministry of Environment based on the signed resettlement protocols with all communities impacted by the development of the project, including the artisan gold miners.
 The Ministry of Environment organized their own mandatory audit and public hearings with respect to the Bomboré ESIA and RAP.
-The public hearings took place in November 2015, followed by a two-day session on January 12-13, 2016 with their technical committee1 for an ultimate review of the project.
+The public hearings took place in November 2015, followed by a two-day session on January 12-13, 2016 with their technical committee for an ultimate review of the project.
 The final report from the public hearings was delivered to the Company in March 2016, delayed in part by the November 29, 2015 Presidential and legislative elections.
 The report and final recommendations from the COTEVE session was delivered to the Company in February 2016.
 The final versions of the RAP and ESIA were finalized and filed in March 2016.